Adebureaux/darkly/member_sql/Ressources/member_sql.md

 SHA256 on the lower case string "fortytwo" using https://emn178.github.io/online-tools/sha256.html 10a16d834f9b1e4068b25c4c46fe0284e99e44dceaf08098fc83925ba6310ff5

-A way to fix this vulnerability would be ..
-[To complete]
+A way to fix this vulnerability would be to sanitize the input to avoid special characters in the request.